Serterano/spring-study/README.md

 MY SPRING REPO
 ----------------------------------------------------
+note: Be sure to select tomcat 9 otherwise it will cannot run

 spring001 = how to config beans to spring --> IoC. (xml configuration)

 spring002 = Constructor Dependency Injection in Spring.